hyperledger/fabric/docs/source/private_data_tutorial.rst

 The smart contract uses the chaincode API ``GetPrivateData()`` to query private data in the database.  ``GetPrivateData()`` takes two arguments, the **collection name** and the data key.
-Recall the collection  ``assetCollection`` allows members of Org1 and Org2 to have the private data in a side database, and the collection ``Org1MSPPrivateCollection`` allows only members of Org1 to have their private data in a side database and ``Org2MSPPrivateCollection`` allows members of Org2 to have their private data in a side database.
+Recall the collection  ``assetCollection`` allows peers of Org1 and Org2 to have the private data in a side database, and the collection ``Org1MSPPrivateCollection`` allows only peers of Org1 to have their private data in a side database and ``Org2MSPPrivateCollection`` allows peers of Org2 to have their private data in a side database.
 For implementation details refer to the following two `asset transfer private data functions <https://github.com/hyperledger/fabric-samples/blob/{BRANCH}/asset-transfer-private-data/chaincode-go/chaincode/asset_queries.go>`__: